kkluzek/finrl/memory-bank/tasks.md

 ---

-**You can now hand this patched plan to Cursor AI**; all copy/extend steps line up with the current upstream code exactly, so no “file not found” surprises should occur.
+**You can now hand this patched plan to Cursor AI**; all copy/extend steps line up with the current upstream code exactly, so no "file not found" surprises should occur.

 [1]: https://github.com/AI4Finance-Foundation/FinRL?utm_source=chatgpt.com "FinRL®: Financial Reinforcement Learning. - GitHub"
 [2]: https://github.com/AI4Finance-Foundation/FinRL-Meta?utm_source=chatgpt.com "FinRL®-Meta: Dynamic datasets and market environments for FinRL."